fderepas/try_all_languages/README.md

   ]
 }
 ```
-It has a single ```data``` attributing holding an array of results for each execution.
+It has a single ```data``` field holding an array of results for each execution.
 For each execution the return code, url encoded value of standard output and standard error stream are shown.
 ## Docker images

 Docker images are also available on [DockerHub](https://hub.docker.com/u/fderepas).